elsbrock/docker-container/mopidy-stream/README.md

 This is a docker container which provides the latest mopidy release combined with a streaming server.
 The current version (0.19) sends EOS (End-of-Stream) if the track changes which closes the stream in icecast, mplayer, etc.

-This solution pipes the output through liquidsoap which then provides an http stream.
+This solution pipes the output through liquidsoap which then provides a http stream.

 ## Setup